MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-financials-data-source-powerapps.md

 2. In the navigation pane on the left side, select **+ Create**, and then select **More data sources** on the **Create app** page.

    <!-- This step opens Power Apps canavs.
 On first sign-in, you must specify the country/region.  -->
-3. The **Connections** the list will show any existing data connections you have.
+3. The **Connections** the list shows any existing data connections you have.

    - If there's a **Business Central** connection already, select it, and then select **Create**.